 Types of Clinical Trials

-- Phase II: This type of trial takes the information learned in Phase I testing of a drug and with that refines the dose and schedule of administration and monitors how the disease responds to this treatment.
+- Phase II: This type of trial takes the information learned in Phase I and refines the dose and schedule of administration in order to monitor how the disease responds to treatment.

-- Phase III: This type of trial takes what is learned in phase I and II testing of a drug or treatment and compares it to standard therapy.
+- Phase III: This type of trial takes what is learned in Phases I and II testing of a drug or treatment and compares it to standard therapy.
 It is the most commonly offered clinical trial and generally enrolls a large number of patients.

 - Phase IV: This type of drug or treatment trial uses a drug already approved for use by the Food and Drug Administration based on what has been learned in Phase III testing.
 The manufacturer of the drug is now seeking to learn even more about its use.